pixelite1201/agora_evaluation/README.md

 ```

+To run the evaluation for 1280x720 version, just provide --imgWidth 1280 and --imgHeight 720 as parameter to `evaluate_agora` executable.
+Note that the --imgFolder and --loadPrecomputed should also be replaced with 1280x720 version.

 If you need to debug the projection of ground truth and prediction keypoints in image please provide '--debug' boolean flag and '--debug_path' as the path to output the images.
 This will generate images in debug_path where left part show the overlaid prediction keypoints and right part show the overlaid ground truth keypoints.

 ```